mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 training set was large enough to allow the model to generalize to the validation data as well, even without dropout layers.

-I also made sure to monitor the loss while the network was training to make sure the loss was not increasing for later epochs.
+I also made sure to monitor loss while the network was training to make sure validation loss was not increasing for later epochs.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

 I used an Adams optimizer, so tuning learning rate was not necessary.
 The one parameter I did tune was the correction angle added to (subtracted from) the driving angle to pair with an image from the left (right) camera.